Take a fresh look at your lifestyle.

 F. Boundless Rewards

-The Quran promises infinite rewards for the steadfast:
+The Quranic Concept of Resistance promises unlimited rewards for the patient and steadfast:

 Conclusion

-This discussion aimed to extract the foundations of resistance as presented in the Quran.
-It began by exploring the conceptual understanding of resistance in both linguistic and terminological contexts, followed by identifying Quranic synonyms to achieve a more comprehensive understanding of the term.
-Subsequently, the Quranic basis for resistance, its necessity, and its scope in the life of the Islamic community were examined.
-The essential conditions for resistance were outlined, along with the jurisprudential ruling on resistance.
-Finally, the key factors, obstacles, and outcomes of resistance were analyzed through the lens of Quranic verses.
+This discussion aimed to extract the foundations of the Resistance as presented in the Quran.
+It explored the conceptual understanding of resistance linguistically and terminologically, identifying Quranic synonyms to comprehensively grasp the term.
+Subsequently, the Quranic foundations, necessity, and scope of resistance within Islamic life were examined, alongside essential conditions, jurisprudential rulings, key factors, obstacles, and outcomes.

 Identifying the Most Significant Enemy